Paul-Arm/MoodleLLAMA/README.md

 - <b>Solution 1</b>: Go on this [moodle demo page](https://moodle.org/demo).
 - <b>Solution 2</b>: Run the `index.html` file located in the `test/fake-moodle` folder.

-## Beta version with advanced features

-If you're interested in accessing advanced features ahead of their official release, please consider downloading the extension from the [dev branch](https://github.com/yoannchb-pro/MoodleGPT/tree/dev).
-However, please be aware that this branch is under development and may contain bugs.
-If you encounter any issues, don't hesitate to contact me or create an issue on GitHub.
-Your feedback is invaluable in helping us improve the extension.